 All about Broccoli and How to Plant it

-Having a super food in your garden will surely give you a lot of advantages.
-There are several choices of super food that you can plant.
+Having a superfood in your garden will surely give you a lot of advantages.
+There are several choices of superfoods that you can plant.
 One of them is broccoli.
-This particular vegetable will be a nice addition in your garden.
+This particular vegetable will be a nice addition to your garden.
 Moreover, planting it is fun if you know how to grow broccoli.

 Learn more about how to grow mint.

 All about Broccoli You Need to Know

 Broccoli is scientifically named as Brassica oleracea italica.
 The flower heads are edible and rich in nutrients.
 Therefore, you will get many health benefits from this vegetable.
 And to get these benefits readily, you can plant it in your home garden.
 One of the tips to grow broccoli successfully is by understanding more about this plant.

 If you have this understanding, you will be able to grow and care for this plant properly.
 Therefore, before you begin the process of how to grow broccoli, you have to know everything about this plant.

 1. Origin and History of Broccoli

 This particular vegetable is indigenous to Asia Minor and Mediterranean.
 It was believed that it was the Etruscans who cultivated this vegetable for the first time.
 It is predicted that the cultivation was done since 600 BC.
 Moreover, this vegetable is one of the main diets of people in Roman Empire.
 They ate it raw or cooked.

 The word broccoli was derived from ‘broccolo,’ an Italian word.
 This word means “a cabbage’s flowering crest.’
 In the 18th century, this vegetable was introduced to England.
 Later on, it was brought to North America.
 But, it was not popular at first.
 It became more popular after 1920.
 Today, broccoli is widely cultivated and consumed in all over the world.